Skip to main content

 Octopus Greener Days GraphQL example

-Octopus Greener Nights Score versus Agile and Tracker tariffs (last 50 days)
+Greener Nights vs Agile and Tracker (last 50 days)

 Note: I’ve reversed the scale on the graph for the Greener Nights Score to be a negative value to scale better with the lower Agile and Tracker pricing (right hand side)